 I know that my spouse gets income that he doesn’t report; how do I get my share of that?

 Probably the best tool for tracking down cash and other hidden assets are tax returns.
 This is because even a spouse who is attempting to hide assets or income through their business was probably not considering such action seven, five, or even three years ago.
-The first line of 1040 can be important because it provides a social security number which can be used for other searches.
-The W-2’s for the spouse as an employee can also be important.
+The first line of 1040 can be important because it provides a social security number that can be used for other searches.
+The W-2s for the spouse as an employee can also be important.
 How does the past compare to the present?
 Bank Statements and Credit Cards can also prove to be equally valuable.
 There are several key things to look for in this regard.
-Do deposits match invoicing or account receivable?
+Do deposits match invoicing or accounts receivable?
 Are wages to relatives or close friends comparable to others performing similar tasks?
 This can be common where there is an anticipation of the funds being gifted back later.
-Do known expenses not being paid out of any account signify cash transactions?
+Do know expenses not being paid out of any account signify cash transactions?
 Were abnormal bonuses paid out?
 Stock options?
 Do you know of personal use of company assets or perks?
 What is the value?
 Are there any transfers or deposits from unknown accounts?
-Do check registers or cancelled checks show previously unknown accounts?
+Do check registers or canceled checks show previously unknown accounts?
 Are regular customers now late with payments delaying income?
 Has there been a sudden increase in liabilities or loans?
 An expert’s cash flow analysis may uncover the answers to many of these questions.
 Hiring a forensic accountant or private investigator can also help to uncover hidden assets.
 You can also try to talk to other witnesses who may have an idea of where hidden income is coming from, such as business partners.

 My spouse has stock options at his work; are those considered an asset to be divided during our divorce?

-This can be a very tricky and fact specific situation.
+This can be a very tricky and fact-specific situation.
 In some states, if the stock options/restricted stock have not vested as of the date of separation, they are not considered marital property.
 In other states they are, but their current value will depend on numerous factors including how far in the future they vest.
 Stock options give an employee the right to buy company stock at a set price, at a future date.
-The idea is that this set price will be considerably lower than the future trading price, so that the employee can then sell their cheaply-bought stock at great profit.
+The idea is that this set price will be considerably lower than the future trading price so that the employee can then sell their cheaply-bought stock at great profit.
 It can be a good idea to hire a forensic accountant to help identify the stock options and value them correctly.

 My ex-wife and our two kids have moved in with her boyfriend.
 Do I still have to pay alimony and child support?

-The fact that your ex-wife and children have moved in with her boyfriend does not generally change your obligation to pay alimony and child support, unless your child support and alimony are modified by a new court order.
+The fact that your ex-wife and children have moved in with her boyfriend does not generally change your obligation to pay alimony and child support unless your child support and alimony are modified by a new court order.
 If the child’s needs change, or if a parent’s financial situation changes, the amount of child support may need to be modified.
 In such cases, the existing child support order may be amended either by a mutual agreement between the two parties or by a court order.
 If the spouse who is receiving maintenance payments remarries, then maintenance will terminate.
 In certain circumstances, cohabitation may result in termination of maintenance as well, but you would need to consult with an attorney about the specifics.
 Every state is different.

 In Missouri, to modify alimony payments it must be shown there are changed circumstances so substantial and continuing as to make the terms of the original award unreasonable.
 The court, in determining whether or not a substantial change in circumstances has occurred, shall consider all financial resources of both parties, including the extent to which the reasonable expenses of either party are, or should be, shared by a spouse or other person with whom he or she cohabits, and the earning capacity of a party who is not employed.
-In Missouri, a cohabitation relationship is one where the couple shares bank accounts, credit cards, lists one another as beneficiaries on life insurance policies, jointly titles property, and takes other actions tantamount to marriage.
+In Missouri, a cohabitation relationship is one where the couple shares bank accounts, and credit cards, lists one another as beneficiaries on life insurance policies, jointly title property, and takes other actions tantamount to marriage.

 My spouse left many years ago, and I have no idea where in the world he is today – or even if he’s still alive.
 How can I get a divorce if I can’t find him?

 Courts require some sort of service or legal notification to the non-filing spouse that a divorce action has been filed, giving that person an opportunity to be heard in court.
 In this instance, notice to your spouse can often be satisfied through “Service by Publication”.
 To get the court to accept this form of service, you’ll have to prove that you have made a diligent effort to locate your spouse.
-Once you’ve exhausted all of your efforts and received approval of the court, you can publish an ad in notifying your missing spouse of the divorce proceedings in process.
+Once you’ve exhausted all of your efforts and received approval from the court, you can publish an ad in notifying your missing spouse of the divorce proceedings in process.
 Most courts have a recommended paper typically used by the court or a requirement as to the size of the paper’s circulation.
 Assuming there is no response within a given timeframe, the divorce would then be granted as a default judgment.
 The court would grant you a divorce and decide all of the terms of the divorce in the manner which you have requested.